 Things I like

-- Photography and digital post processing (occasionally, very entry hobby level)
+Photography and digital post processing (ocasionally, very entry hobby level as well)

 I believe horizontal learning (or being a generalist) is more powerful than vertical learning (being a specialist), but you have to be a combination of both to succeed professionally and personally.

 I believe extremes are dangerous (here are always more than binary choices) and people should always thrive to be as close to the center as possible.
 The truth isn't absolute, but a combination of multiple factors.
 This takes me to another personal, belief: life is a bunch of chances and probabilities.
 There is no absolute thing, and there is risk in everything.
 Sometimes things go wrong even when we play our hand perfectly, sometimes things go better than expected against all odds.
 If somebody talks about 100% chance of something, they either have no idea what they are talking about or they are trying to sell me something.

 I believe in Hanlon's Razor.